About this project

 This website is part of my PhD research at Curtin University.

-My research adds to the filed of anthropological and historical studies on refugees, asylum seekers and boat people.
-Until now, the stories surrounding Vietnamese boat people (VBP) in Hong Kong (HK) have not been presented on the web and the voices of these people have been heard.
+My research adds to the field of anthropological and historical studies on refugees, asylum seekers and boat people.
+Until now, the stories surrounding Vietnamese boat people (VBP) in Hong Kong (HK) have not been presented on the web and the voices of these people have not been heard.

 On the website, research findings are presented visually and with sounds.
 The website allows me to creatively exhibit materials related to the history of VBP in HK in ways that the traditional written thesis could not, i.e. films and audio interviews.
 The website includes the voices of the interviewees that reflect their feelings and emotion as they recalled their memories.
 For example, the magnitude of the historical riot took place on 20 May 1995 in the Whitehead Detention Centre was powerfully depicted in the documentary film, where one can hear the sound of chaos and sense the seriousness of the situation through the scene of thousands of armed police officers pushed themselves against the furious detainees.
 The website also displays multiple images of artworks created by Vietnamese while they were in detention centres, maps and pictures of the Vietnamese refugee camps and detention centres in HK, and hundreds of images of VBP in HK throughout the 25-year crisis.